Cap City extends winning streak to eight to open season

-They may be undefeated – and ranked number one in the state by the WiPH coaches poll – but the Cap City Cougars are still playing like a team that hasn’t earned anything yet.
+They may be undefeated — and ranked No. 1 in the state by the Wisconsin Prep Hockey coaches poll — but the Cap City Cougars are still playing like a team that hasn’t earned anything yet.

 “We don’t care what anybody else in the state thinks about us,” said Cap City’s Head Coach Jeff Thornton.
 “We just need to figure out what we want to do ourselves and have our own identity… I just told the girls that we’re a couple of bad bounces away from being 5-3 and not 8-0.
 We’ve played some really good teams; we’ve had some really close games.”